 Packing up after the election is complicated and hectic.
 There are very many BOE and JGK items that must be gathered from the SCES Media Center and its Break Room and from the main and alternate parking lots.
 It all must be properly organized so everything will eventually end up where it should, either to stay at SCES for the BOE movers, or to be put into the right place in my car for either delivery to the BOE dropoff site or to my home.
 It is important to keep the dropoff items together in the car so they can be accessed easily at the dropoff site.
 All this sorting and packing has to be done quickly to get everything done in time to meet the dropoff site's deadline.
 I ask one of our most experienced Officials to coordinate the packup while I and the two Judges are tied up doing the post-election administrative work with the Tabulator, ballots, forms, etc. We have a detailed packing up checklist for this process.

-Wednesday morning I retrieve the direction signs I had put out along Granite Falls Blvd. and any other BOE signs I will store in my garage.
-I'll later do any repairs needed and clean the signs, primarily removing dirt and rust from the rods and putting some WD-40 on them to prevent further rust.
+I later do any repairs needed and clean the signs, primarily removing dirt and rust from the rods and putting some WD-40 on them to prevent further rust.
 If something cannot be repaired, before the next election I'll go to the BOE Operations Center to get a replacement.

 Right after the election I start work on the postmortem report.
 This includes creating a Google Photos album, which mainly contains photos I took after Monday Setup to record the latest polling place configuration.
 I add explanatory text for each photo.
-A complete postmortem draft is usually finished within a couple of days after the election.
+A complete postmortem draft is usually finished within two or three days after the election.
 I then send the draft to all the Precinct Officials and our Coordinator for corrections and additions.
 By early the week after the election, the postmortem is finalized.
 I then upload it to my website and notify the BOE that it is available for them.

 From right after the election and thru canvass, I update files on my website with various election statistics as they become available.